 David L Owen, Owner of Owen Funeral Homes

 David grew up in the Audubon Park area and graduated from Durrett High School.
 He joined the family business in 1973 and became a licensed funeral director in 1976.
 In 1987 with the death of his father and the founder of the business, Bird S. Owen, David became President of Owen Funeral Homes.
-The Owen family, along with two other local families, also owns the Highlands Funeral Home.
-David has served as past President for Highlands.

 When asked for his thoughts on funeral service, he says, "With the changing times in the Louisville Funeral Service, being family owned and operated is very demanding of everyone on our staff.
 But I am proud to be a part of the business that my dad began.
 Caring for each family with sincere service was my father's motto and that feeling lives on with the Owen Family today."